 I just finished processing the wax left over from the honey which I’m going to make into some fancy salves, lotions and candles this winter.

-Full Moon The moon is currently in Aries The moon is 13 days old
+First Quarter Moon The moon is currently in Aries The moon is 8 days old